Assessing non-Gaussian quantum state conversion with the stellar rank: The approximate stellar rank

 \end{lem}

 We give a proof in Appendix~\ref{app:asr-nGmon}.

 The relevance of the $\epsilon$-approximate stellar rank for Gaussian conversion comes from the following result:

-\begin{theo}[The approximate stellar rank is a monotone] For all $0\le\epsilon\le1$, the $\epsilon$-approximate stellar rank is a non-Gaussian monotone which vanishes for Gaussian states and is also monotone on average (ideal and operational). \end{theo}
+\begin{theo}[The approximate stellar rank is a monotone] For all $0\le\epsilon\le1$, the $\epsilon$-approximate stellar rank is a monotone under Gaussian protocols which vanishes for Gaussian states.
+Moreover, for $\epsilon=0$, the stellar rank is a monotone under post-selected Gaussian protocols. \end{theo}

 We give a proof in Appendix~\ref{app:asr-nGmon}.
-This result has direct consequences for Gaussian conversion, which we detail in section~\ref{sec:conversion}.
+This result has important consequences for Gaussian conversion, which we detail in section~\ref{sec:conversion}.